 It is critical once an unfavorable decision is made that disposes of your case that you consider as soon as possible whether you want to file an appeal.
 In most cases, you must file documents to initiate an appeal within 30 days after final judgment is rendered in your case.
 The 30-day timeline is strict and an experienced appellate attorney will be able to identify the exact date that the clock begins to tick on pursuing your appellate rights.
 Additionally, sometimes in civil cases, you must take certain actions to preserve your appellate arguments before the 30 day period expires.
 If you think you may want to appeal, it is best to contact an appellate attorney as soon as you have received the unfavorable decision.

 Appeals have different procedural rules than trials and often require a different skill set.
 While some trial attorneys do have appellate experience, others do not and risk falling prey to some common appellate pitfalls.
 One of those pitfalls is failing to ensure that the appellate record is complete, as an argument cannot be made to the Court of Appeals that is based on a matter not contained in the Record.
 This analysis must be made early on in the appeal.
-At Kryszak & Associates, Co., LPA, we are able to handle appeals on our own, but are also happy to co-counsel with other attorneys who may want an experienced appellate attorney on their team for a particular case.
+At Kryszak Law Firm, Co., LPA, we are able to handle appeals on our own, but are also happy to co-counsel with other attorneys who may want an experienced appellate attorney on their team for a particular case.